editorconfig/editorconfig-vim/README.md

 ## Installation

-If your Vim is not compiled with `+python` feature (You can verify if the `+python` feature is included by running `:ver`.
-Most Linux distributions and with the official Windows binary have the `+python` feature enabled), please first download the [EditorConfig core][] and follow the instructions in the README and INSTALL files to install it.
-This plugin would NOT work if neither `+python` nor EditorConfig core is available.

 To install this plugin, you can use either of the following ways:

 - Download the archive and extract it into your Vim runtime directory (`~/.vim`